 About Your Credit Score

-Before deciding on what terms they will offer you a loan (which they base on their risk), lenders need to find out two things about you: whether you can pay back the loan, and how committed you are to repay the loan.
+Before lenders decide to give you a loan, they have to know that you are willing and able to repay that loan.
 To assess your ability to pay back the loan, they look at your income and debt ratio.
-In order to calculate your willingness to repay the mortgage loan, they consult your credit score.
+To assess how willing you are to repay, they use your credit score.

-The most commonly used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-Your FICO score ranges from 350 (very high risk) to 850 (low risk).
-You can find out more about FICO here.
+The most widely used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+The FICO score ranges from 350 (high risk) to 850 (low risk).
+We've written more about FICO here.

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scoring.
-Your score is calculated from the good and the bad of your credit history.
-Late payments count against you, but a consistent record of paying on time will improve it.
+Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scoring.
+Your score is calculated wtih positive and negative items in your credit report.
+Late payments lower your score, but consistently making future payments on time will improve your score.

 Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is enough information in your credit to generate an accurate score.
-Should you not meet the criteria for getting a credit score, you may need to establish a credit history before you apply for a mortgage loan.
+This history ensures that there is sufficient information in your credit to assign an accurate score.
+Some people don't have a long enough credit history to get a credit score.
+They may need to spend some time building up a credit history before they apply for a loan.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.